 As we stated earlier, Class B motorhomes are the smallest motorhomes.
 While this may seem like a negative, it does offer several unique benefits.
 Class Bs are mobile and maneuverable.
 This means even someone unpracticed in driving a motorhome can get the hang of it even after just a few miles.

-This also means that the Class B can go most anywhere that standard vehicles can and will often take up just one parking space.
+This also means that the Class B can go almost anywhere that standard vehicles can and will often take up just one parking space.
 If you arrived at your campsite and remembered you forgot the ice, no big deal as you can hop back in and drive to the local store.

 Disadvantages of Class B Motorhomes